BALADEV-1234/INVESTMENT_Analysis_Hackathon/README.md

 1. Get your Google AI API key from: https://makersuite.google.com/app/apikey
 2. Get your LangSmith API key from: https://smith.langchain.com/
 3. Replace the placeholder values with your actual keys
-4. Save this file as .env (remove .example extension)
+4. Save this file as .env

 Start the Server
 ```